TritonDataCenter/sdcadm/docs/reboots.md

 specially when that doesn't happen as part of the reboot job, could be required here, b/c it could be hard for the user to dig into sdcadm logs trying to find the reason for a server's reboot failure).

+## sdcadm reboot-plan man page excerpt

+     sdcadm experimental reboot-plan [options] create [args...]
+         Create a reboot plan.

+           sdcadm experimental reboot-plan create [OPTIONS] [SERVER] [SERVER]...

+         Use "--all" to reboot all the non-core setup servers or pass a specific set of SERVERs.
+A "SERVER"  is  a server UUID or hostname.
+In a larger datacenter, getting a list of the wanted servers can be a chore.
+The "sdc-server lookup ..." tool is useful for this.

+         Examples:

+           # Reboot all non-core servers.
+           sdcadm reboot-plan create --non-core

+           # Reboot non-core setup servers with the "pkg=aegean" trait.
+           sdcadm reboot-plan create \
+               $(sdc-server lookup setup=true traits.pkg=aegean)

+           # Reboot non-core setup servers, excluding those with a "internal=PKGSRC" trait.
+           sdcadm reboot-plan create \
+               $(sdc-server lookup setup=true 'traits.internal!~PKGSRC')

+           # One liner to run and watch the reboot plan right after creating it
+           sdcadm reboot-plan create --all --run --watch

+         -h, --help
+             Show this help.
+         -y, --yes
+             Answer yes to all confirmations.i
+         -n, --dry-run
+             Go through the motions without actually rebooting.
+         -N N, --rate=N
+             Number of servers to reboot simultaneously.
+Default: 5.
+         -W, --ignore-warnings
+             Create the reboot plan despite of emiting warnings for servers already on the target platform (or other warnings).
+         -s, --skip-current
+             Use to skip reboot of servers already on target boot platform.

+         -r, --run
+             Run the reboot-plan right after create it.
+         -w, --watch
+             Watch the reboot plan execution.

+         Server selection:

+         --core
+             Reboot the servers with SDC core components.Note that this will include the headnode.
+         --non-core
+             Reboot the servers without SDC core components.
+         -a, --all
+             Reboot all the servers.

+     sdcadm experimental reboot-plan [options] run
+         Execute/continue the current reboot plan.

+           sdcadm experimental reboot-plan run [OPTIONS]

+         -h, --help
+             Show this help.
+         -w, --watch
+             Watch for execution of the plan once it has been started.

+     sdcadm experimental reboot-plan [options] status
+         Show status of the current reboot plan.

+           sdcadm experimental reboot-plan status [OPTIONS]

+         -h, --help
+             Show this help.

+     sdcadm experimental reboot-plan [options] watch
+         Watch (and wait for) the currently running reboot plan.

+           sdcadm experimental reboot-plan watch [OPTIONS]

+         -h, --help
+             Show this help.

+     sdcadm experimental reboot-plan [options] stop
+         Stop execution of the currently running reboot plan.

+           sdcadm experimental reboot-plan stop [OPTIONS]

+         -h, --help
+             Show this help.

+     sdcadm experimental reboot-plan [options] cancel
+         Cancel the current reboot plan.

+           sdcadm experimental reboot-plan cancel [OPTIONS]

+         -h, --help
+             Show this help.

 ## TODO